Two Bridges, Manhattan

-Two Bridges is a neighborhood in the New York City borough of Manhattan, nestled at the southern end of the Lower East Side and Chinatown on the East River waterfront, near the footings of Brooklyn Bridge and of Manhattan Bridge.
+Two Bridges is a neighborhood in the New York City borough of Manhattan, lying at the southern end of the Lower East Side and Chinatown on the East River waterfront, near the footings of Brooklyn Bridge and of Manhattan Bridge.
 The neighborhood has been considered to be a part of the Lower East Side for much of its history.
 Two Bridges has traditionally been an immigrant neighborhood, previously populated by immigrants from Europe, and more recently from Latin America and China.
 The Two Bridges Historic District was listed in the National Register of Historic Places in September 2003.

 Two Bridges has a mix of tenement-style walk-up buildings and high-rise buildings that include mixed-income and affordable housing developments as well as public housing provided by the New York City Housing Authority (NYCHA).

 Description

 The Two Bridges neighborhood is bounded by the East River, East River Greenway, FDR Drive, and South Street to the south; East Broadway to the north; Montgomery Street to the east; and St. James Place, Pearl Street, and Brooklyn Bridge to the west.
 However, the Two Bridges Urban Renewal district lies between Manhattan Bridge and Williamsburg Bridge to the north.
 The neighborhood has two sections: the area between the Brooklyn Bridge and Manhattan Bridge that borders Chinatown, and an area to the east of the Manhattan Bridge that borders the Lower East Side.
 To the west of the Two Bridges neighborhood is the Civic Center and the Financial District.

 In 2013, real estate developer Extell headed by Gary Barnett acquired a former Pathmark grocery store site at 227 Cherry Street east of the Manhattan Bridge.
 In 2014, Extell announced that it would build a 68-story market-rate condo tower and a separate 13-story affordable development on the site.

 The HBO series Flight of the Conchords was based in the Two Bridges neighborhood.

 While Democratic candidate Kamala Harris carried New York City's Borough of Manhattan in the 2024 presidential election, a lone precinct in Two Bridges went for her Republican opponent, Donald Trump, by a 16 vote margin out of roughly 500 votes cast.
 The result marked Trump's sole precinct victory in Manhattan out of any of his three presidential runs.